COVID-19 Market Updates for Vendors

 - The FMNCP coupon program will be taking place again this year.
 This program affects those that sell produce, meat, eggs and dairy.
 We will contact the vendors that can accept these coupons directly with further instructions.
 If you do not sell the listed products, you may not accept coupons.

 - We need vendors to be on time this year due to the increased complexity of setup.
-If you are going to be late come Saturday, please call Madi on the market phone at (604)-822-0812 to inform her immediately.
+Late fees will be incurred for vendors arriving later than 9:30am on market day.

 - We have time allocated for vulnerable populations, 10:00am-10:30am.
 This will allow seniors and those at risk to support you all and enjoy lovely local products.